ananyagrwl/PDF-Ginie/README.md

 # SmartPDF

-This backend service enables users to upload PDF documents and ask questions about the content in real time using NLP capabilities.
-The service processes the documents, extracts their content, and responds to user queries via WebSocket communication.
+This backend service enables users to upload PDF documents and ask questions about the content in real time using **Retrieval-Augmented Generation (RAG)** and **NLP** capabilities.
+By combining document retrieval with generative models, SmartPDF ensures that responses are accurate, context-aware, and grounded in the uploaded content.
+The service processes the documents, extracts their content, and responds to user queries via **WebSocket communication**.

 ## Features
 - **PDF Upload**: Upload and store PDF documents, with text extraction for processing.